 The two species of Shearwater that we saw on the islands are remarkably similar in appearance.
 They are particularly difficult to tell apart in the dark when they are most active.
 The main difference between the two is their size.

 Wedge-tailed Shearwater is smaller and their beaks are also proportionately longer than those of Short-tailed Shearwater.
 The two species also have distinct calls.

 As the night approached, we took off for our respective penguin watching spots.
 Nick took the three of us girls volunteers to the first set of cliffs and we got assigned our ‘counting’ locations.

 Lucky me, I got the furthest one!
-Nick instructions to me were: “OK, Margarita, so you start walking to your site” (which was naturally on the opposite side of the island!), “and beware of the thick patch of bush in the middle of the next slope.
+Nick instructions to me were: “OK, Margarita, so you start walking to your site and beware of the thick patch of bush in the middle of the next slope.
 So climb up the ridge, go across the ridge and then climb down to the bottom of the cliff.”

 Sounds easy, but crushing through virgin scrub is a slow process and the light was already fading, so I almost ran, whenever it was physically possible, as if I was about to lose in the final challenge of the Amazing Race.
 I made it with just a few seconds to spare.

 Waiting for the penguins

 As graceful as they are in the water, the penguins appear very clumsy on firm ground.
 It was surprising that they picked the challenging terrain of Little Broughton island for their nesting site.
 To get from the surf to their nests they had to assail at least 100 meters of an incredibly steep cliff face.
 It was fun watching them wobble up the slippery rocks.